jahKIper/combobox/README.md

 # combobox
-combobox clean html and css
+combobox. clean html and css, with bootstrap 4.

+It can be used whith ajax, when you typing in input field, at dropdown shows finded data.